RobinTail/express-zod-api/README.md

 }).getSpecAsYaml();
 ```

-You can add descriptions and examples to any IO schema or its properties, and they will be included into the generated
+You can add descriptions and examples to any I/O schema or its properties, and they will be included into the generated
 documentation of your API.
 Consider the following example:

 ```typescript